kitzeslab/rana-sierrae-cnn/README.md

 # Automated detection of _Rana sierrae_ vocalizations

-This repository contains scripts related to the analyses and methods of a manuscript submitted for peer review to the American Naturalist:
+This repository contains scripts related to the analyses and methods of a manuscript submitted to the American Naturalist:

 > Lapp, Smith, and Kitzes, _in prep_.
 "Aquatic soundscape recordings reveal diverse vocalizations and nocturnal activity of an endangered frog".